OpenSaMD/OpenSaMD/src/documents/released/sop-document-record-control/index.md

 #### 5. Changes to Documents

 If changes need to be made to a document, any employee with knowledge about the document and those changes can perform them.
+To achieve this a git branch is created where editing of the document is undergone for subsequent PR and review.
+The document itself does not need to be copied into the `draft` folder unless there is a desire to merge the PR into the `main` branch before the document is ready for release approval.

-For that, the currently-released document is copied to the `drafts` folder and edited by the employee.
-After finishing the edit, it moves to the **Document Ready for Review** stage (step 2), following the same steps as above.
+After finishing the edit, include a new "changes" row within the document approval table and then subsequently the process moves to the **Document Ready for Review** stage (step 2), following the same steps as above.

 A QMS change can trigger a substantial change.
 Before release, it shall be checked whether it may impact the organization's process landscape and hence,